keras-team/tf-keras/README.md

 classes = model.predict(x_test, batch_size=128)
 ```

-What you just saw is the most elementary way to use Keras.
+What you just saw is the most elementary way to use TF-Keras.

-However, Keras is also a highly-flexible framework suitable to iterate on state-of-the-art research ideas.
+However, TF-Keras is also a highly-flexible framework suitable to iterate on state-of-the-art research ideas.
 Keras follows the principle of **progressive disclosure of complexity**: it makes it easy to get started,
 yet it makes it possible to handle arbitrarily advanced use cases,
 only requiring incremental learning at each step.

 In pretty much the same way that you were able to train & evaluate a simple neural network above in a few lines,
-you can use Keras to quickly develop new training procedures or exotic model architectures.
+you can use TF-Keras to quickly develop new training procedures or exotic model architectures.
-Here's a low-level training loop example, combining Keras functionality with the TensorFlow `GradientTape`:
+Here's a low-level training loop example, combining TF-Keras functionality with the TensorFlow `GradientTape`:

 ```python
 import tensorflow as tf